microsoft/botframework-solutions/docs/_docs/overview/whats-new/0.8-beta/migrate-existing-skills-to-0.8.md

 1. Add code in the exception handler of the adapter to send an EndOfConversation activity back

-    In the exception handler of the `DefaultAdapter` normally located in the `Adapters` folder, add code to send an `EndOfConversation` activity back to complete a conversation when exception happens:
+    In the exception handler of the `DefaultAdapter` normally located in the `Adapters` folder, add code to send an `EndOfConversation` activity back to complete a conversation when an exception is thrown:

     ```csharp
     OnTurnError = async (turnContext, exception) =>